The Ultimate Guide to Choosing Cameras and Lenses for Podcasting

 - Ideal for: Outdoor podcasts, adventure-based or action-driven content.

 Smartphone Cameras Smartphones today offer high-quality cameras suitable for beginners or budget-conscious podcasters.
+Almost 70% of the world owns a smartphone — the average person doesn’t have to spend a penny to record quality podcast videos.

 - Ideal for: Budget-conscious podcasters and beginners testing video podcasts.